liamhv31/Projects/Wireshark/Wireshark-Traffic-Analysis.md

 ## Part 5 - Cleartext Protocol Analysis: FTP

 ### Question 1 - How many incorrect login attempts are there?
 First, **File Transfer Protocol (FTP)** is a network protocol that handles uploading, downloading, and moving files between computers.
 It uses a client-server model and uses two seperate channels: one for data transfer, the other for commands.
+This question is asking us to find the number of times someone (the client) has tried to login to an FTP server and failed due to incorrect login attempts.
+FTP actually has a code specifically for this, error code `530`, which means **Not logged in**.

+A valid question you may ask is - why not use code `430` (invalid username or password)? `530` is the standard reply code defined by [RFC 959](https://datatracker.ietf.org/doc/html/rfc959) for authentication failures.
+Code `430` is not a standard FTP reply code.
+Some FTP sevrers may use a vendor-specific code or message to indicate "invalid username or password".
+You will even see that there is no definition for code `430` in the RFC 959 publication.
+This is why code `530` can be reliably expected across FTP implementations for authentication failures.
+We'll see the use of error code `530` in the Wireshark packet capture we look at.

 ### Question 2 - What is the size of the file accessed by the "ftp" account?